-City of Markham Council adopted the Berczy Glen Secondary Plan on November 27, 2018 with proposed modifications endorsed on May 14, 2019.
+City of Markham Council adopted the Robinson Glen Secondary Plan on November 27, 2018.
 Regional Council approval of this Secondary Plan will enable the creation of this New Community Area envisioned to be sustainable, healthy, and complete and built with a high quality of urban design.
 This provides the policy framework for the completion of the MESP and subsequent development applications, such as draft plans of subdivision and site plans.

 Most of the proposed modifications, outlined in Attachment 1, originate from Markham Planning staff.
-Proposed modifications are considered minor in nature.
+Proposed modifications are considered minor in nature, with the exception of the refinements to the Secondary Plan area boundary to extend within the Greenbelt lands to accommodate proposed infrastructure and municipal conservation land securement.